Port Charlotte Bankruptcy Lawyers Counsel Distressed Debtors

 Filing for bankruptcy is an important decision that has significant implications for your life.
 But when mounting debt begins to feel unmanageable, bankruptcy can provide relief.
-Lehn Law, P.A. in Florida helps you decide whether filing for bankruptcy is the most effective way for you to take control of your debt.
+At Lehn Law, P.A. in Florida, our attorneys help you decide whether filing for bankruptcy is the most effective way for you to take control of your debt.

 Negotiators of debt relief options

 Bankruptcy is not your only option.
-I often work with creditors to develop out-of-court solutions that avoid bankruptcy.
+Our experienced negotiators often work with creditors to develop out-of-court solutions that avoid bankruptcy.
 Frequently, we can negotiate a smaller debt amount payable in more manageable monthly installments.

 Experts in debt analysis

-I assist people with overwhelming debts.
-I analyze your case to determine if bankruptcy will advance your immediate and long-term financial goals.
+We assist people with overwhelming debts.
+We analyze your case to determine if bankruptcy will advance your immediate and long-term financial goals.
 We review your debts, income and expenses, and explain the full effects of bankruptcy on your family, business, homeownership and access to credit.
 If bankruptcy is the right choice, our attorneys provide detailed information about the bankruptcy process and a complete picture of the outcome you should expect.
-My upfront approach to bankruptcy gives you confidence in your financial future.
+Our upfront approach to bankruptcy gives you confidence in your financial future.

 Reprieve through automatic stay

 Filing a bankruptcy petition automatically triggers automatic stay, meaning creditors must immediately stop collections letters and phone calls.
-I correspond with your creditors from the moment you file for bankruptcy and act entirely on your behalf.
+Our attorneys correspond with your creditors from the moment you file for bankruptcy and act entirely on your behalf.